Authenticate with the v2/OAuth flow

 All REST API endpoints require an OAuth-generated access_token with specific permissions.
-The v2/OAuth flow is used for new apps created for Clover merchants in North America—United States and Canada.
-This flow generates expiring tokens, which include an access_token and refresh_token pair.
+Use the v2/OAuth flow to create an expiring authentication token, which includes an access_token and a refresh_token pair.

 Why use OAuth?